wmutschl/mutschler.eu/content/project/linux-install/index.md

 ---
 title: Linux Stuff
-summary: My favorite Linux distributions are Pop!_OS, Ubuntu and Manjaro.
+summary: My favorite Linux distributions are Pop!_OS, Ubuntu and Fedora.
 In this project, I am covering my installation processes, experiences, and personal setup for the different distributions.
-Also you will find here my contributions to different projects, e.g. timeshift.
+Also you will find here my contributions to different projects, e.g. Timeshift-autosnap-apt.
 tags:
 - linux
 date: 2019-01-01